Daith Piercing For Anxiety: Does It Work?

 Also note that because the daith is a cartilage piercing, it may have a greater chance of infection than standard lobe piercings.
 An untreated infection could lead to meningitis, facial paralysis, and hearing loss in extreme cases.
 It’s also possible to experience toxic shock syndrome, sepsis, or other complications from a piercing, particularly when the equipment used was not properly cleaned.

-You might consider consulting a healthcare provider before getting a daith piercing to discuss the potential risks for you personally.
+You might consider receiving medical advice from a healthcare provider before getting a daith piercing.
+A qualified professional can discuss the potential risks for you personally.
 For instance, they may tell you to avoid getting one if you take blood thinners or have diabetes, an autoimmune condition, or hemophilia.

 Preventing infection after getting a daith piercing